sayakkhatua/sayakkhatua.github.io/research.md

 ### Work in progress

 Transparency and Openness of Impact Evaluations in International Development: An Audit of 3ie-Funded Research (Joint work with [Sean Grant](https://fsph.iupui.edu/about/directory/grant-sean.html))

+**Abstract**
+In this paper we plan to investigate the degree to which 3ie-funded impact evaluations report use of open science practices—and among those that do, the degree of transparency of these reported practices.
+It will begin with a survey on the use of open science practices among all 3ie-funded impact evaluations, followed by in-depth audits on the transparency of open science practices implemented by research teams of 3ie-funded impact evaluations.
+Given the recent 3ie policy mandating pre-analysis plan (PAPs), the first in-depth audit will focus on the transparency of information reported in PAPs of 3ie-funded impact evaluations.
+Dependent on interest and resources, this PAP audit will be followed by more in-depth audits of study registrations and final reports.

 Understanding intra-household gender discrimination using machine learning: Evidence from India (Joint work with [Ratul DasChaudhury](https://sites.google.com/view/ratul-das-chaudhury/my-homepage?authuser=0))